Protocol

 bash

-mkdir -p protocols/vendorname
+mkdir -p specs/protocols/vendorname

 Use lowercase vendor names: haltech, link, motec, aem, etc.